 This post tries to replicate the most savvy strategy for using Genie+.
 That doesn’t mean it will exactly replicate how you would behave.
 But it means that we assume the theoretical Genie+ user will be going after the attractions with biggest time savings first, and then proceeding with their day based on the Genie+ rules and what is still available when they check to get their next reservation.
 It also means that they won’t have super-speed hacks for booking that allow them to check back every 2 minutes for cancelled reservations.
 Normal behavior.

-One last note: This article accounts for all current Genie+ offerings as of June 8th, 2022.
+One last note: This article accounts for all current Genie+ offerings as of March 2023.
+This includes the closure of Splash Mountain, the addition of a few options compared to our last update, and the lengthy refurbishment of Rock’n’Roller Coaster.
 If things change significantly in the future, we’ll do new calculations.

 How Much Time Can Genie+ Save Me at EPCOT?